bryanlcamp/Beacon/README.md

 ## 🏗️ Architecture

-**Beacon is a modular HFT trading system with four distinct executable parts, each of which can be run independently:**

 ### 1. Generator
 - Creates binary data files containing exchange-formatted messages
 - Control over total messages, symbols, exchanges, open (seed) price, bid-ask spread range, and trading frequency per symbol